 entrance and a “finite” exit.

-Open System Perspective: To the right is a sketch of our pumping system as the constant volume of water contained within an imaginary, dotted boundary.
+Open System Perspective: The system is the water that passes through the pump.
+The system is not "parts of the pump, pipes et al." The sketch to the right represents our system as the constant volume of water contained within an imaginary, dotted boundary.
 Water enters the system across its "in" boundary, at all places on the perimeter of a large circular annulus shown as a "dashed" ellipse.
 The pump (not shown) drives water from the space to an exit and "up the pipe."
-The pump supplies power.
-It is represented schematically as its power input, W-dot.
-We reduce the mass and energy equation terms "left to right" as they appear in the equation.
+The pump supplies power to the water.
+It is represented schematically as its power input, Ws.
+We reduce the mass and energy equation terms proceeding "left to right" as they appear in the equation.

 Their is a single mass of the system, (m), and it is constant.
 The system energies KE and PE relate to the motion and elevation of the center of mass of the system.
 The center of mass does not move, hence the derivatives of KE and of PE are zero.
 The left-of-equality terms are as follows: